VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 entity, or to access the seat availability through an **Order** entity.
 Creating a new entity to act as an aggregate root seems unnecessary.

-The team decided on the model that incorporated a workflow because this offers the best way to handle the concurrency requirements in this bounded context.
+The team decided on the model that incorporated a process manager because this offers the best way to handle the concurrency requirements in this bounded context.